What is the UK Student Route?

 To be able to bring your partner and children you must also pay the same visa fees for them as well as the Immigration Health Surcharge.
 As well as this you will need to prove that you or your dependents have a certain amount of money available to support them whilst in the UK.

 The amount of money required depends on the area of the UK you will be studying in.
-They will need to have £845 a month for up to 9 months available to them if you will be studying in London and £680 a month if you will be studying outside of London.
+As of February 2023, they will need to have £845 a month for up to 9 months available to them if you will be studying in London and £680 a month if you will be studying outside of London.

 To find out more about bringing your family with you, speak to our attorneys on 0333 305 3612.